VictorGus/profile-static/README.md

 ```
 After those steps you can access this site on your localhost:3000

-Also you can acces of it on https://victorgus.github.io/FHIR-RU-PROFILE.github.io/
+Also you can access the draft version of it on https://victorgus.github.io/FHIR-RU-PROFILE.github.io/